evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATIC+/_index.md

 You can choose between 4 wheels with sizes from 21 to 22 inches.

-The car has four regular doors and a boot lid for the trunk.
+The car has four regular doors and a tailgate.
+The tailgate is electric powered and has a kick-sensor as standard.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.